m-aciek/potodo/README.md

 ## Release History

+* v0.23.1
+  * Raise ValueError for empty or not existent POT directory when --pot flag is used by @maciek
 * v0.23.0
   * Support basing progress calculations on external file structure (--pot flag) by @maciek
 * v0.22.0